spydx/equinor-ctf-2024/writeups/reversing/Waves/bootplug/README.md

 ![alt text](image-2.png)
 ![alt text](image-3.png)

-This is _very_ interesting, as its a image we are looking for!
+This is _very_ interesting, as it's a image we are looking for!

-The three refered to buffers is as follows:
+The three referred to buffers is as follows:

 Push buffer:
 ![alt text](image-4.png)